-I stirred up the mix, gently formed the loaf-y shape in the greased dish of the slow cooker, then slathered it with the included sweet and tangy Midwestern Sweet Barbecue Sauce.
+I stirred up the mix (the recipe conveniently comes with the packet of perfectly measured spices), gently formed the loaf-y shape in the greased dish of the slow cooker, then slathered it with the included sweet and tangy Midwestern Sweet Barbecue Sauce.
 I set the knob to “high” and bang!
 It was done in the blink of an eye.
 A 3 to 4 hour-long blink of an eye, but still.
 If you’re looking to have dinner ready by the time you get home, start it on low in the morning and cook it for 8 hours.
 It doesn’t get quite as glazey and browned as the original oven recipe, but for a hands-off cooking experience, it’s totally worth it.

 Going one step further, I decided to try the ultimate party food (besides dip, of course): meatballs.
 I made mine fairly large at 3 Tbsp. for each ball—definitely two-biter’s—which yielded 20 meatballs.
 For smaller ones, use 1 to 2 Tbsp. of the meat mixture for each meatball.
 I, again, cranked the slow cooker up to high and cooked them for 3 hours.
 They were amazingly juicy and even got some caramelization on the tops and sides.
 I’ve been dreaming about meatball subs ever since!